bashup/jqmd/README.md

 (As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)

 Once all blocks have been executed or added to the filter pipeline, jq is run on standard input with the built-up filter pipeline, if any.
 (If the filtering pipeline is empty, jq is not run.)
-Filter pipeline elements are automatically separated with `|`,  so you should not include a `|` at the beginning or end of your `jq` blocks or `FILTER` code.
+Filter pipeline elements are automatically separated with `|`,  so you should not include a `|` at the beginning or end of your `jq` blocks or `APPLY` / `FILTER` code.

 As with `mdsh`, you can optionally make a markdown file directly executable by giving it a shebang line such as `#!/usr/bin/env jqmd`, or use a [shelldown header](https://github.com/bashup/mdsh#making-sourceable-scripts-and-handling-0) to make it executable, sourceable, and pretty.  :)  A sample shelldown header for jqmd might look like: